-The event started a day before Saturday November 16th with a Hackathon organized by Heather Turner and the Forwards organisation.
-The objective of this coding jam session was to improve functionality of the TDR R package that provides data and statistics from the Transgender Day of Remembrance website that collects information about people who suffered from violence for being transgender.
+The event started a day before Saturday, November 16th with a Hackathon organized by Heather Turner and the Forwards organization.
+The objective of this coding jam session was to improve the functionality of the TDR R package that provides data and statistics from the Transgender Day of Remembrance website that collects information about people who suffered from violence for being transgender.
 Thanks to this and the previous year’s edition of the Hackathon, the package is fully functional now and you can download it from its GitHub page.

 The main event started, no surprise, early morning SatRday with a fantastic keynote talk from Mine Çetinkaya-Rundel who came down from another UK capital, Edinburgh.
-In her talk she highlighted a collection of pedagogical considerations, tips, and tricks for designing a welcoming and inclusive curriculum for teaching (with) R.
+In her talk, she highlighted a collection of pedagogical considerations, tips, and tricks for designing a welcoming and inclusive curriculum for teaching (with) R.

 Actually, this year’s keynotes did an amazing job as Arun Srinivasan, one of the core developers of datatable, gave us an overview of the most recent developments in the package in a spectacular live coding session.